astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 FROM quay.io/astronomer/ap-airflow:latest-onbuild
 ```

 This will install a Debian-based AC image for the latest version of Airflow we support.
-To specify a particular Airflow version, refer to the [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) guide and the the Customize your Image topic below.
+To specify a particular Airflow version, see [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) and the _Customize your Image_ topic below.

-#### Example DAG
+### Example DAG

 To help you get started, your initialized project includes an example DAG in `/dags`.
 This DAG simply prints today's date, but it'll give you a chance to become familiar to deploying on Astronomer.

 If you'd like to deploy some more functional DAGs, upload your own or check out [example DAGs we've made open source](https://github.com/airflow-plugins/example-dags).

-## 6. Develop Locally
+## Step 6: Develop Locally

 After building your project directory, you're ready to push your Airflow image to your local Airflow environment.
-#### a) Start Airflow.
+### a.
+Start Airflow
 Run the following command:

 ```